 Many of us who grew up around firearms have been warned for years never to dry fire any firearm.
+So we avoid dry fire practice.
 But can you really damage your firearm by pulling the trigger on an empty chamber?

 Rimfire rifles and pistols should never be dry fired.
-The reason is due to the design of rimfire chamber.
+The reason is due to the design of the rimfire chamber.
 When a rimfire firearm is dry fired, the striker hits the outside mouth of the chamber instead of the soft brass rim of the cartridge.

 The problem with many centerfire designs is that the firing pin travels too far when dropped on an empty chamber.
 In many semiautomatic firearms, the firing pin is only stopped when it hits the end of the firing pin channel.
-Other pistols, such as older Smith & Wesson revolvers, have the free floating striker pinned to the hammer.
+Other pistols, such as older Smith & Wesson revolvers, have the free-floating striker pinned to the hammer.

 While you can safely dry fire almost any modern pistol, rifle, or shotgun, why take the chance?
 It’s obvious from a design standpoint that firearms were not designed to be frequently used that way.
 Modern firearms are designed to have the firing pin hit the primer, ignite the powder, and make the thing go “boom” while propelling a small projectile out of the barrel at a high velocity.

 Will a modern firearm hold up to it?
 Sure, modern metallurgy has enabled engineers to produce much stronger steel, virtually eliminating problems from dry firing centerfire rifles and pistols.
 But they’re not designed to, so why risk it?
 Snap caps and various other designs of dummy ammunition allow you to fire nearly any weapon without risk of damage to your firing pin, or any other part of the firearm.

 Every time I purchase a firearm in a new caliber, I always pick up a pack of snap caps to practice with.
-They’re inexpensive, and are great not only for dry firing, but also an invaluable resource for practicing malfunction drills.
+They’re inexpensive and are great not only for dry firing, but also an invaluable resource for practicing malfunction drills.
 I carry a snap cap in all of my bolt action rifles for use when the rifle is unloaded so that I can release the spring tension on the striker without dropping it on an empty chamber.

 However, for practice, they said you should definitely use snap caps.
 And that just makes sense.
 When practicing for USPSA Limited Revolver, I’d regularly go through 100 trigger pulls a night, on snap caps as that was how I’d been taught.
 Ruger technicians confirmed for us that if you’re going to be practicing with your revolver or semiautomatic pistol, you should seriously consider using snap caps.